stressfulldev/stressfulldev/README.md

 Hi, I’m Hans Luber, an altruist and a young code engineer, passionate about creative business and sociopreneur, and recently I fell in love to devOps thing.
 My passion for enterpreneurship lies with growing up ideas and making them come true with a decent technology.

-I am also a SDGs ambassador and volunteer.
+I am also a SDGs activist and volunteer.
 I introduce and promote the SDGs, help young people to learn about SGDs, assists them to get involved in SDGs movement and achieve the SDGs objective.

 <p align="center"> <img src="https://github.com/stressfulldev/stressfulldev/blob/main/stressfuldev%20-%20logo02.gif" alt="animated" /> </p>
 <!---